ImageMagick/Usage-Markdown/crop/index.md

 However such a method has been proposed for a future release of IM.
 Mail me if you find you need such a method.

-### Crop an image with existing page geometry
+### Crop an image with existing page geometry {#crop_page}

-If a image already has an existing page geometry, (such as from a frame of a GIF animation), then the "`-crop`" operation will be applied relative to the page geometry, and NOT the actual image.
+If an image already has an existing page geometry, (such as from a frame of a GIF animation), then the "`-crop`" operation will be applied relative to the page geometry, and NOT the actual image.

-That is it will try to preserve the page offset of the actual pixel data of the cropped image.
+That is, it will try to preserve the page offset of the actual pixel data of the cropped image.
-That is a specific pixel before the crop should still be located at the same offset relative to the page canvas afterward.
+That is, a specific pixel before the crop should still be located at the same offset relative to the page canvas afterward.
 In this way cropping of layered images, or GIF animations will continue to work right, even though the 'canvas' itself was not cropped.

 Here we create an image centered on a page canvas, and we crop it in various ways.
-As before the canvas size itself is not modified by the operation.
+As before, the canvas size itself is not modified by the operation.

 ~~~
 convert rose: -shave 12x0 -repage 64x64+9+9  paged.gif